wangzhione/sbp/README.md

 ## Introduction

 `sbp` is a universal utility collection for Go, it complements offerings such as Boost, Better std, Helper tools.
-It is migrated from the 实战项目使用util or tool 体验提升.
+It is migrated from the 实战项目使用 util or tool 体验提升.

 We depend on the same code(this repo) in our production environment.

-## Catalogs
+## Catalogs 粗略介绍

 * [chain](https://github.com/wangzhione/sbp/tree/master/chain): trace and log
 * [util](https://github.com/wangzhione/sbp/tree/master/util): Utilities Useful across Domains